mido/mido/docs/midi_files.rst

 Creating a New File
 --------------------

-*Note*: Saving of meta messages other than 'end_of_track' is not yet implemented.
-(They will simply be skipped, which will most likely mess up timing.)

 You can create a new file by calling MidiFile without the ``filename`` argument.
 The file can then be saved by calling the ``save()`` method::